Legal Associate Visa Sponsorship Jobs in Ohio

 Which visa types are most common for legal associate roles in Ohio?

-The H-1B is the most common visa for legal associates, as attorney and paralegal roles typically qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
+The H-1B visa is the most common visa for legal associates, as attorney and paralegal roles typically qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
 J.D. holders with foreign law degrees may also be considered.
 Some multinational firms use L-1B visas for associates transferring from an affiliated foreign office.
-TN status is available for Canadian and Mexican nationals in qualifying legal roles.
+TN visa status is available for Canadian and Mexican nationals in qualifying legal roles.

 Which cities in Ohio have the most legal associate sponsorship jobs?